How Long Does Preserved Moss Last? And How To Keep It Fresh!

 How Long will Preserved Moss last - this topiary is over 20 years old and looks great.

-At the time I purchased this piece, I also purchased this topiary.
+At the time I purchased this piece, I also bought this topiary.
 However, it’s been exposed to sunlight on my screened porch.

-faded preserved moss topiary can be revived with food coloring.
+faded topiary can be revived with food coloring.

 If you like the brown moss, it’s still great to use, but if you prefer the green color, there is a solution.